The application deadline has now passed

-Students with a conditional or an unconditional offer on a PhD research programme at the University of Nottingham, or who are currently in the first year of their PhD are eligible to apply.
-International students are eligible to apply but funding is only at the level of HEU fees and maintenance grant.
-Each School may nominate one student.
-The award is for full-time and part-time students.
+International students are eligible to apply but funding is only at the level of home (UK) fees and maintenance grant.
+Each school with the faculties can nominate one student.
+The award is open to full and part-time students.

-• Section one of the form to be completed by the student
+- Section one of the form should be completed by you

-• Section two to be completed by two supervisors
+- Section two should be completed by two supervisors

-• Section three to be completed by the Director of Postgraduate Studies or equivalent.
+- Section three should be completed by the Director of Postgraduate Studies or equivalent

-Applications should be submitted electronically to the key administrative contact in your School or department by 26 April 2019, so that applications can be considered at School Selection Panels which normally meet at this time.
-This is a competitive award and each School is only allowed to submit one application to the Graduate School.
-Once the School has selected the application for submission section four of the form must be completed by the Head of School.
-The deadline for applications to be submitted by Schools to the Graduate School is: 22 May 2019 (noon).
-The results of the competition will be available by mid-June.
+Applications submitted by this date can be considered at school selection panels.
+This is a competitive award and each school is only allowed to submit one application to the Researcher Academy.
+Once the school has selected their application, section four of the form must be completed by the Head of School.
+The deadline for applications to be submitted by schools to the Researcher Academy is noon (UK time) on Friday 20 May 2022.
+Results will be available by mid-June.